-The front squat is a powerful lower body exercise also known as the little brother of the regular barbell back squat.
+The front squat is a powerful lower body exercise also known as the little brother of the barbell back squat.
 It requires the lifter to place the barbell on top of his front shoulders, squat down and get back up.

-The disadvantages of this grip is that it provides less control than the regular (clean grip).
-Some people just don’t feel as secure when using the cross grip.
-However, with time and after a certain period of adjustment you will get used to it.
+The main disadvantage of this grip is that it provides less control than the regular (clean grip).
+However, after a certain period of time, you will get used to it.

 Note: The images above are from the article:

 This method offers more bar stability compared to the regular cross-over style and is particularly good if you want to do front squats for high reps.

 You can perform mobility and flexibility exercises to make your wrists more flexible.
 For ideas consult the video by John Cortese.